Malden man charged in violent sex assault ordered to undergo mental health evaluation

 Anthony Smith-Pacheco, 24, was arraigned Tuesday in Boston Municipal Court on charges of assault with intent to rape and indecent assault and battery.

 The violent sexual attack was caught on surveillance camera.
-Smith-Pacheco’s grandmother alerted investigators and turned in her grandson after the Boston Police Department shared an image of him inside the business.
+Smith-Pacheco’s grandmother alerted investigators and turned him in after the Boston Police Department shared an image of him inside the business.

 After hearing from a court clinician, Judge Richard Sinnott ordered that Smith-Pacheco undergo a mental evaluation before returning to court for a dangerousness hearing.